Caring for your lawn shouldn't be intimidating. Use these helpful tips to get your lawn mower ready for the spring season.

 Check/Change The Oil:

-Make a habit of always checking the oil before you start your lawn mower.
+Make a habit of checking the oil before you start your lawn mower.
 Checking the engine when it is cold will give you the most accurate reading.

 Now that you have a clean, sharp mower and you've removed its bag, you're ready to go!
-Remember to always mow your grass to the proper height.
+Remember to mow your grass to the proper height.
 If you have Kentucky Bluegrass, fine fescue or ryegrass, we recommend a blade height of 2-3 inches.
 For Common Bermudagrass, 1-2 inches is recommended.